 While an individual must progress through the grief cycle at their own pace, it’s important for businesses to arrive at the final stage of acceptance as soon as possible so that corrective action can be taken before things get too far out of hand.
 The following is an illustration of how each of the 5 stages of business grief might play out in a company.

 Stage 1 – Denial

 The first stage of business grief is denial.
 The business owner may try to shut out reality or create an alternate reality that is preferable.
-They may try to convince themselves that the situation is just temporary or that the crisis won’t affect them or their industry.
+They may also try to convince themselves that the situation is just temporary or that the crisis won’t affect them or their industry.
 Some may even hire consultants to validate the status quo rather than deal with the problem.

 Stage 2 – Anger